magetop/magento2-social-login/README.md

-# Magento 2 Social Login by MageTop
+# Magento 2 Social Login by Magetop

-**Magento 2 Social Login Extension** by MageTop is designed for quick login to your Magento 2 store without processing complex register steps.
+**Magento 2 Social Login Extension** by Magetop is designed for quick login to your Magento 2 store without processing complex register steps.
 Allows high security and quick ajax login, support 10+ most popular social networks, shortening customers' decision making steps.
 Let say goodbye to the complicated registration process and ignore a lot of unnecessarily required fields.

 ## Highlight features